 “The more complex a task, the more rewarding it is to find an elegant solution.”

-Fast forward another 10 years and here I am at Parker Design, with a wealth more experience but still the same passion for coding and problem solving that I found all those years ago.
+Fast forward another few years and here I am at Parker Design, with a wealth of experience but still the same passion for coding and problem solving that I found all those years ago.

 Outside of work I like to keep up to date with best practices and new technologies as well as pursuing my other passions – snowboarding, learning to play the guitar and playing squash in the North West Counties League.